The goal of this lab is to write several classes that have the same interface and thus can be used interchangeably.

 interface is also a shape, because those classes are subtypes

-of type Shape
+of type Shape.

-At compile time, the variable currentShape
+At compile time, the variable currentShape is known to have

-(this is called its static type), but when you
+type Shape (this is called its static type), but when you

 run the program, that variable will actually refer to an object